protaskin/LowCDC-Win10x64/README.md

 - [Beginning with the release of Windows 10, all new Windows 10 kernel mode drivers must be submitted to and digitally signed by the Windows Hardware Developer Center Dashboard portal](https://techcommunity.microsoft.com/t5/windows-hardware-certification/driver-signing-changes-in-windows-10/ba-p/364859).

+## Using LowCDC-Win10x64

-## Getting Windows and a driver package ready
+### Preparing and test-signing a driver package

-0. Download [the latest release](https://github.com/protaskin/LowCDC-Win10x64/releases) of LowCDC-Win10x64 and extract the contents somewhere on your computer.
+1. Download [the latest release](https://github.com/protaskin/LowCDC-Win10x64/releases) of LowCDC-Win10x64 and extract the contents somewhere on your computer.

-1. Find `usbser.sys` included in the 64-bit version of Windows 7.
+2. Find `usbser.sys` included in the 64-bit version of Windows 7.
 The file is located in the `\Sources\install.wim\Windows\System32\DriverStore\FileRepository\mdmcpq.inf_amd64_neutral_fbc4a14a6a13d0c8` directory on the installation disk of Windows 7 with integrated SP1.
 The version number of the driver I use is 6.1.7601.17514.
 Copy the file to the directory with the LowCDC-Win10x64 files in it—your driver package directory—and rename it to `usbser61.sys` to avoid possible replacement of the Windows 10 in-box driver.

-2. Install [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/) and [Windows Driver Kit (WDK)](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) with the same version number.
+3. Install [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/) and [Windows Driver Kit (WDK)](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) with the same version number.
 Make sure that the `Inf2Cat.exe` tool is located in the `\Program Files (x86)\Windows Kits\10\Bin\%Version%\x86` directory, the `MakeCert.exe`, `CertMgr.exe`, `SignTool.exe` tools are located in the `\Program Files (x86)\Windows Kits\10\Bin\%Version%\x64` directory.
 Note that earlier installations of the kits did not include a version number in the path to the tools executables.

    There is also a workaround, which has been tested with the 10.0.19041.685 version of Windows 10 SDK and WDK, to install mostly necessary software.
 Choose to download the kits for installation on a separate computer instead of installing them.
 When the download is complete, run `Windows SDK for Windows Store Apps Tools-x86_en-us.msi`, `Windows SDK Signing Tools-x86_en-us.msi` and `Windows Driver Kit Binaries-x86_en-us.msi` from the `Installers` directories.

-3. [Enable the TESTSIGNING boot configuration option](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option), restart the computer for the change to take effect.
-When the option for test-signing is enabled, Windows displays a watermark with the text "Test Mode", the version and build numbers of Windows in the lower right-hand corner of the desktop. **Be aware using Windows with the TESTSIGNING boot configuration option, Windows will load drivers that are signed by any certificate.**

 4. [Create a catalog file for the driver package](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/creating-a-catalog-file-for-a-pnp-driver-package).